Apodini/Apodini/Documentation/PropertyWrapper/Parameter.md

 ## Parameters Expressing Request Content

 Non primitive types defined by the user that conform to `Codable` and are not [`LosslessStringConvertible`](https://developer.apple.com/documentation/swift/losslessstringconvertible) are automatically considered to be a request content for all protocols and types of middleware that are applicable to contain a request content such as an HTTP body.
-If there are multiple non primative types marked with `@Parameter` the elements should be encoded in a wrapper enclosure.
+If there are multiple non primitive types marked with `@Parameter` the elements should be encoded in a wrapper enclosure.

 ### Single `@Parameter` for Request Content

-The folowing example showcases a simpe component with one `@Property` wrapper around a non primative type:
+The following example showcases a simple component with one `@Property` wrapper around a non primitive type:
 ```swift
 struct Bird: Codable {
     var name: String